shane0/shane0.github.io/docs/dzogchen.md

 - Expansion: Expand your awareness to include the entire universe and imagine that you are at one with the cosmos.
 - End: When you feel ready, slowly open your eyes and return to your ordinary state of consciousness.
 Take a few deep breaths and stretch your limbs.

-It is important to remember that mandala meditation is a tool for developing concentration and mindfulness, not just a way to produce beautiful images in your mind.
+It is important to remember that mandala meditation is a tool for developing CONCENTRATION and mindfulness, not just a way to produce beautiful images in your mind.

 With regular practice, you can learn to cultivate a peaceful and centered state of mind that will benefit you in your daily life.